bandframework/surmise/docs/howtocalibration.rst

 How to include a new calibrator
 ==============================================

-In this tutorial, we describe how to include a new calibrator to the surmise's framework.
+When loaded, the surmise package automatically identifies all available calibrators by locating all ``.py`` codes in the ``calibrationmethods`` folder within its installation [#f1]_.
+For example, it assumes that the ``calibrationmethods/directbayes.py`` file provides the ``directbayes`` calibrator, which is the calibrator name that users should provide when choosing a particular calibrator to use for a fit.
+Therefore, users can integrate their own calibrator in surmise by placing their calibrator's Python source code in that same folder.

+This tutorial describes how to structure a custom calibrator code so that this integration is successful.
 We illustrate this with ``directbayeswoodbury``--a calibrator method located in the directory ``\calibrationmethods``.

 In surmise, all calibrator methods inherit from the base class